api3dao/airseeker/local-test-configuration/README.md

 # Local Airseeker test

-The idea was to use the Docker images for Pusher, Signed API and Airseeker and run them locally.
-Specifically, I opted for the following setup:
+The idea is to use the Docker images for Pusher, Signed API and Airseeker and run them locally.
+Specifically, this is the setup:

 - Use 2 pushers with Nodary API and reasonable fetch limits.
-Each pusher has a different Airnode mnemonic to mimick a different API.
+Each pusher has a different Airnode mnemonic to mimic a different API.
 One of the APIs is delayed so that the beacons have different values.
 - Use 2 signed APIs and each Pusher pushes to a separate Signed API.
 - We run Airseeker only on Hardhat network for setup simplicity.
 Initially, I wanted to have a Polygon testnet as well, but gave up on that idea for now.

 All configurations are based on the example files, but have been slightly modified.
-I had to also choose a more volatile assets from Nodary API to see Airseeker updates.
+I had to also choose more volatile assets from the Nodary API to see Airseeker updates.

 ## Instructions